karminslynn/karminslynn/README.md

 # About me

 I'm a psychology major that interested in computer science.
-Currently learning Python.
+Currently learning web development.

 Contact: karminsalynn@outlook.com